imansprn/telegraf/README.md

    - Posts are generated daily at midnight UTC
    - Schedule can be modified in server.py
    - Manual triggers available via API

-## Design Patterns Used

-### Factory Pattern
-- Each service (LeetCode, DeepSeek, WordPress) is created through its own factory method
-- Makes it easy to add new services or modify existing ones

-### Strategy Pattern
-- Different blog post generation strategies can be implemented
-- Currently implements `GoPostStrategy` for Go-specific content
-- Easy to add new strategies for other programming languages

-### Singleton Pattern
-- Configuration management is handled through a singleton
-- Ensures consistent configuration across the application

 ## Contributing